Police investigate "shooting incident" at Guaranteed Rate Field during Sox game

 Police were going about their business after the game ended, and people left in an orderly fashion.

+One fan was asked what was going through his head after he learned about it.

+"Just more like, 'Wow, I can't believe that happened.
+How'd you get a gun into the ballpark?'
+Really, that's what I was worried about, but everything was safe inside the building, so that was good.
+So we didn't hear much information at all,"

-Chicago police and a White Sox representative planned to provide an update on the "shooting incident" at 10:45 p.m. outside the stadium.
+Chicago police and a White Sox representative originally planned to provide an update on the incident late Friday night, but later canceled the press conference.

 for more features.